-At Bristol Myers Squibb, we are firmly focused on our Mission to discover, develop and deliver innovative medicines that help patients prevail over serious diseases.
-We are committed to supporting quality initiatives to make a difference in people’s lives through Corporate Giving.
+At Bristol Myers Squibb, we are focused on our Mission to discover, develop, and deliver innovative medicines to help patients prevail over serious diseases.
+Through Corporate Giving, we are committed to support quality initiatives to make a difference in people’s lives.

-This page describes our principles that Bristol Myers Squibb uses to review requests for Corporate Giving.
+This page describes the principles that Bristol Myers Squibb uses to evaluate Corporate Giving requests.

-Corporate Giving includes funds or in-kind Support (products, assets or services) provided by Bristol Myers Squibb to eligible third-party organizations for educational, healthcare-related, scientific, community, public policy, patient advocacy or charitable purposes.
-Some examples are charitable donations to non-profit organizations, support of medical education programs, corporate sponsorships, fellowships, and corporate memberships.
+Corporate Giving includes funds or in-kind support (products, assets, or services) provided by Bristol Myers Squibb to eligible third-party organizations for educational, healthcare-related, scientific, community, public policy, patient advocacy or charitable purposes.
+Some examples include charitable donations to non-profit organizations, support of medical education programs, corporate sponsorships, fellowships, and corporate memberships.

 - Bristol Myers Squibb provides Corporate Giving to organizations where we do not have control over the activity for which the funding or In-Kind Support will be used.

 - Bristol Myers Squibb provides funding only to eligible institutions or organizations.
 Funding is not provided to individuals or physician groups.

 - Bristol Myers Squibb requires that our funding provided to support a request be acknowledged publicly.